edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 ![example](img/05.png)

 use the modulo function to multiplicate the boxes.
+This is called "domain repetition".
 See `mod(pos + offset/2., offset) - offset/2.`

 ***